Bryde's Whale

 NZ Classification: Nationally Critical

-Bryde’s whales are named after a Norwegian man called Johan Bryde who discovered the species when he helped to set up one of the first whaling stations in South Africa.
+This species is named after a Norwegian man called Johan Bryde, because he discovered the species while setting up one of the first whaling stations in South Africa.
 The correct way to pronounce the name is ‘brooders’.

-While they look fairly similar to other baleen whale species, we can tell them apart by the unique series of three long ridges on the top of their heads.
+They look fairly similar to other baleen whale species like sei whales, but we can tell them apart by the unique series of three long ridges on the top of their heads.

 Read our 10 facts you didn’t know about Bryde’s whales.